spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 As a general caveat, John Hopkins notes: "While this metric can provide important context about case totals and trends, it is NOT a measure of how prevalent the virus is in communities.
 Policy decisions, like openings and closings or interstate travel, should not be determined based on test positivity alone.
 Considering confirmed new cases, testing rates, and percent positivity together gives us a fuller picture of COVID-19 in a particular state or region."

-Compounding matters, as the Covid Tracking Project [reported in February, 2021](https://covidtracking.com/analysis-updates/assessing-state-level-covid-19-data-reporting), there are reasons to believe that it is difficult and – in some cases, perhaps impossible – for outside analysts and news outlets to calculate positivity rates for states based on publicly available COVID-19 data.
+Compounding matters, as the Covid Tracking Project [reported in February, 2021](https://covidtracking.com/analysis-updates/assessing-state-level-covid-19-data-reporting), there are reasons to believe that it is difficult and – in some cases, perhaps impossible – for outside analysts and news outlets to calculate accurate positivity rates due to issues with publicly available COVID-19 data.
 For this reason, we again urge readers, policy makers and analysts to interpret the positivity rates calculated on our dashboard with care.

 ### How do you calculate the positivity rate?